-Team Training Presentation pts.
+Team Training Presentation

 Students are required to give an informative training session in appropriate depth and detail on one or two sections of an assigned chapter of the textbook.
 This presentation will display students' knowledge of topics such as communication culture at work, interpersonal skills, leading and working in teams and how to lead effective meetings.
-The speech length is 4-5 minutes.
+The speech length is 4-5 minutes and online discussion is required.